siggy17/siggy17.github.io/index.md

 title: "# Hi there 👋, I'm Noor."
 ---

-With over 10 years as a technical IC then a leader, I've found my sweet spot at the intersection of strategy and execution - identifying opportunities, rallying the right people, and building the systems that turn ideas into results.
+With over 10 years as a technical IC then a leader, I've found my sweet spot at the intersection of strategy and technology - identifying opportunities, rallying the right people, and building the systems that turn ideas into results.
 My approach to being a TPM is based around establishing trust, navigating ambiguity with confidence, and applying my ingenuity to solve complex challenges.

-Outside of work, you'll find me training Strongwoman style, silversmithing, and mentoring future engineers.
+Outside of work, you'll find me training Strongwoman style, silversmithing, and tutoring math and science.

 ## 🌟 Featured Projects
 ### 1. Automating Tutoring Form